 Ask directly: “Do you have the reversal agent on-site at my appointment?”
 Any hesitation or answer that is not a clear yes should disqualify the provider.
 You can also ask to see it.

-General injectable experience does not transfer automatically to non-surgical rhinoplasty.
+General experience does not transfer automatically to non-surgical rhinoplasty.
 Ask:

 - “How many non-surgical rhinoplasty procedures do you perform per month?”

-- “What specific training have you done in nasal anatomy and injection technique?”
+- “What specific training have you done in nasal anatomy and technique?”

 - “Can you show me before-and-after photos from your own patients for this procedure?”